Sjan1/r-for-proteomics-tsl/notes/04_Notes_to_session4.md

 ## Datasets to work with
-We have three datasets to play with (I believe it is enough, but let me know is you think otherwise):
+We have three datasets to play with.

-- TASK1: Quality control (QC); HeLa QC runs; time course visualization
+- **TASK1: Quality control (QC)**; HeLa QC runs.
+Time course visualization with various number of replicates at each time point.
-- TASK2: Spectral counting (SPC): PDLP1 dataset, Differential abundance analysis
+- **TASK2: Spectral counting (SPC)**: PDLP1 dataset.
+Differential abundance analysis of more than two groups of samples.
+In this case two sample types (C,P) and two treatments (H,I).
+Also a few samples here were prepared with two different enzymes (trypsin, LysN). *Quite a number of our  experimental designs have multiple factors: e.g. causing cell death - HR, weak HR, no HR, GFP, with quite many samples in every category.*
-- TASK3: Label based quantitative proteomics (TMT): Gerhard's data; differential abundance analysis
+- **TASK3: Label based quantitative proteomics (TMT)**: Gerhard's data.
+Differential abundance analysis using TMT labels; MS3 based method.